Background pattern

 It is unlikely that Clopidogrel Pharma Combix will affect your ability to drive or operate machinery.

-Clopidogrel Pharma Combix contains red iron oxide and yellow iron oxide S.
+Clopidogrel Pharma Combix contains Allura Red and Orange Yellow S.

-This medication may cause allergic reactions because it contains red iron oxide and yellow iron oxide S.
+This medication may cause allergic reactions because it contains Allura Red and Orange Yellow S.

-It may cause asthma, especially in patients allergic to acetylsalicylic acid.
+It can cause asthma, especially in patients allergic to acetylsalicylic acid.

-If you have experienced severe chest pain (unstable angina or myocardial infarction), your doctor may prescribe 300 mg of Clopidogrel Pharma Combix (4 tablets of 75 mg) to be taken once at the beginning of treatment.
-Afterwards, the usual dose is one 75 mg Clopidogrel Pharma Combix tablet per day, taken orally, with or without food, and at the same time every day.
+If you have suffered severe chest pain (angina or myocardial infarction), your doctor may prescribe 300 mg of Clopidogrel Pharma Combix (4 tablets of 75 mg) to be taken once at the start of treatment.
+Afterward, the normal dose is one 75 mg tablet of Clopidogrel Pharma Combix per day, administered orally, with or without food, and at the same time every day.

 You should take Clopidogrel Pharma Combix for as long as your doctor continues to prescribe it.